A group of elephants at a waterhole, some with trunks raised, in black and white photograph.

 Our Action

-We use social media, opinion pieces, paid media, and collaboration with other organizations and individuals to educate the public about the plight of elephants.
+We use social media, opinion pieces, paid media, and collaboration with other organizations and individuals to educate the public about the plight of captive elephants.

 Resources For Families